-Even though it sounds ridiculous, there was a ban on smoking when using an Apple computer.
+It may sound funny, but there was a ban on smoking when using an Apple computer.
 If you thought there are not many crazy Apple statistics or facts, you are wrong.

 Namely, if you were to get caught smoking near your Apple computer, your warrant could’ve been voided.

-20. Real Networks turned down the iPod.
+25. Real Networks turned down the iPod.

 Steve Jobs does deserve recognition for this product since he was the one to accept Fadell’s proposal and had the company develop the iPod we know today.

-20. The first Apple computer was sold for $666.66.
+26. The first Apple computer was sold for $666.66.